-When net sign correction is enabled, the tare weight field in the recall display will be labeled with the letter "M" to indicate "Memory" instead of "T" or "PT".
+The Terminal Tare field only displays when an IDNet scale base is connected.
 When Terminal Tare is Disabled, all Tare commands received by the IND570 via SICS, CTPZ, PLC or keypad will be passed through to the IDNet base for execution.
 The base will calculate the tare and net weight values and pass this information back to the IND570.
 When Terminal Tare is enabled, tare and net weight values are calculated in the terminal and not in the high precision IDNet base.
 The selections include: